codaqui/libertyhub/README.md

 3. Submit the issue
 4. The system will detect it's a duplicate request for a "latest" image and automatically update it

+### Scheduled Updates for Latest Images

+A scheduled workflow has been added to automatically update all images tagged with 'latest' on a daily basis.
+This ensures that the latest images are always up-to-date without requiring manual intervention.
+Additionally, you can manually trigger the workflow using the `workflow_dispatch` event for immediate synchronization.

 ## Audit Information

 Each image import includes the following audit information: